Did Melania Trump Go To Mar-A-Lago With Her Husband Over The Weekend?

 Did Melania Trump go to Mar-a-Lago in Florida with her husband over the weekend?
 President Donald Trump made his fourth visit to the “winter White House” on March 4 and 5, but there was no mention of Melania being at the estate with him.
 News about the president was mainly focused on the allegations he’s making against former President Barack Obama for wire-tapping Trump Tower before he took office.

 It’s unknown if First Lady Melania Trump also flew to Mar-a-Lago over the weekend, but she kept a low profile if she did.
-When the president arrived at the airport Friday on Air Force One, she wasn’t there to to greet him and there wasn’t any news related to her presence at Mar-a-Lago.
+When the president arrived at the airport Friday on Air Force One, she wasn’t there to greet him, and there wasn’t any news related to her presence at Mar-a-Lago.
 She may have opted to remain in New York to spend the weekend with Barron, the couple’s 10-year-old son.
 Not much has been seen of Barron since the inauguration on January 20.
 When President Trump and his wife have spent time together at Mar-a-Lago and in Washington, D.C., Barron hasn’t been around.

 Honoring children #worldbookday @NYPhospital pic.twitter.com/SsUNPPj7fH